 How Did My Apartment Get Bed Bugs?

 Bed bugs are tough, hardy, and adaptable pests that are drawn to their food source: blood.
 They are easily capable of traveling cross-country in luggage or clothing, which means they can be “imported” into your building from virtually anywhere.
 They are skilled at hiding in cracks and crevices, which, combined with their nocturnal schedule, means that infestations often go undetected.
 Though landlords must provide tenants with safe and habitable units, issues like careless or infrequent property maintenance often prove to be critical factors in cases where apartments have become infested.

 Can I Sue My Landlord for Bed Bugs in Maryland?

-You may be able to sue your landlord for bed bugs in Maryland.
+Yes, you may be able to sue your landlord for bed bugs in Maryland.
 The success of your bed bug claim will depend on factors like the causes of the infestation, when the infestation occurred, and whether you were injured (or financially harmed) as a result.
 To prevail in your claim, you will need to provide evidence of your injuries and their underlying causes, such as medical records, photos of the bites, and photos of the infested unit.
-You will also need to show that your landlord’s actions – or, your landlord’s failure to take certain actions – were what caused the infestation and resulting injuries.
+You will also need to show that your landlord’s actions – or, your landlord’s failure to take certain actions – caused the infestation and resulting injuries.